zero-to-prod/service-models/README.md

 }
 ```

-> IMPORTANT: You must use the `ServiceModel` trait in the child classes.
+> IMPORTANT: Use the `ServiceModel` trait in the child classes.

 ```php
 use Zerotoprod\ServiceModel\ServiceModel;